-Of course we also have our current dance photo albums kept up to date with pictures from our theme parties and special events you can browse:
+To see some of the fun events, our current dance photo albums are kept up to date.
+Browse pictures from our theme parties and special events :

 Arthur Murray Dance Studios in the Lower Mainland of British Columbia (Greater Vancouver, BC)

-It would be impossible to quantify the thousands of successful dance students that have passed through the doors over the nearly 70 past years.
+It would be impossible to quantify the thousands of successful dance students that have passed through the doors over the past 70+ years.

-In an industry where so many dance studios have come and gone, where a mere 5 or 10 years' existence can be seen as a promotional opportunity, this tremendous longevity speaks volumes about the efficacy, trustworthiness and stability of the Arthur Murray Studios system.
+In an industry where literally dozens of other dance studios have come and gone over that time, where a mere 5 or 10 years' existence can be seen as a promotional opportunity, this tremendous longevity speaks volumes about the efficacy, trustworthiness and stability of the Arthur Murray Studios system.

-Although each studio operates on a very personal student by student and local community basis, being part of the world's largest ballroom dancing organization ensures that all Arthur Murray Studios are in touch with the latest trends on a global scale.
+Although each studio operates on a very personal student-by-student and local community basis, being part of the world's largest ballroom dance teaching organization ensures that all Arthur Murray Studios are in touch with the latest trends on a global scale.

 The very beginning: Arthur Murray, the man...

-The Arthur Murray Dance Studio as a company has a long, storied history.
-This history began in 1912 with a man named Moses Teichman, after anglicizing his name to Arthur Murray, who would become an American symbol of systematic teaching, social dancing and entrepreneurial success.
+Arthur Murray Dance Studios as a company has a long, storied history.
+This Arthur Murray Studios history began in 1912 with a man named Moses Teichman who, after anglicizing his name to Arthur Murray, would become an American symbol of systematic teaching, social dancing and entrepreneurial success.
 Mr. Murray used his engineering background to develop a component-based, step-by-step teaching system he felt could teach anyone to dance.
 He was also among the first to use advertising techniques considered cutting edge at the time.

 Mr. Murray's creative use of print advertising attracted national American attention as did his business acumen.
-In March of 1920, using students from Georgia Tech, Mr. Murray arranged to have music transmitted to a group of his dance students a few miles away.
+On March 27, 1920, using students from Georgia Tech, Mr. Murray arranged to have music transmitted to a group of his dance students a few miles away.
 This was the world's first radio broadcast of live dance music for dancing.
 Prior to World War II, Arthur Murray Studio teachers were a regular part of every first-class steamship cruise and during the 1930's the studios introduced such dances to the public as the "Lambeth Walk" and "The Big Apple."
 In fact, it was "The Big Apple" that launched Mr. Murray's one studio in New York into the largest chain of dance studios in the world today.
 In 1938 the first official opening of a franchised dance school occurred in Minneapolis, Minnesota, USA (see Doris Eaton Travis on Wikipedia).

 In 1942 singer Betty Hutton with the Jimmy Dorsey Orchestra recorded the big hit song "Arthur Murray Taught Me Dancing In A Hurry" for the movie "The Fleet's In" and by 1946 there were 72 Arthur Murray Dance Studios across North America.

 Arthur Murray was the first to realize the growing popularity of the Latin dances in America during the 1950's.
-Many conventions were held in Cuba during that time to give Arthur Murray dance trainers first-hand knowledge of the hot new Latin styles (such as Rumba, Beguine and Bolero) and moves that were in vogue or becoming popular.
+Conventions were held in Cuba during that time to give Arthur Murray dance trainers first-hand knowledge of the hot new Latin styles (such as Rumba, Beguine and Bolero) and moves that were in fashion or becoming popular.
 In July of 1950, Mr. Murray purchased five fifteen-minute television spots on CBS and persuaded his wife Kathryn to do the teaching.

 This highly popular show ran for twelve years on US national television.
 It featured many up-and-coming acts of the time and, as an interesting side note, contains the only performance video footage of Buddy Holly ever recorded.
 The show run ended in 1960.
 Many years later Mr. Murray's daughter, Jane Murray-Heimlich, would write a book called "Out of Step" describing her perspective of those years growing up in the Murray household.
 She describes her father as intensely passionate about his teaching method and its impact on the students his studios touched.
 She felt he was less a dance teacher or businessman than he was a "dancing evangelist" - he literally lived and breathed his studio career as his life's mission.
-Her father was struck by the power of the benefits his students would inevitably attain through their dancing lessons.
-He worked to constantly create syllabus manuals for new evolving dances and training for teams of teachers to pass that knowledge on to students of his studios.
-(Check out the PBS documentary on the Legacy of Arthur Murray as a youtube link below.)
+Her father was struck by the power of the benefits his students would inevitably attain through their dance lessons.
+He worked tirelessly to create syllabus manuals for new evolving dances and training for teams of teachers to pass that knowledge on to students of his studios.
+(Check out the PBS documentary on the Legacy of Arthur Murray as a video link below.)

 The Modern Arthur Murray Dance Studio Franchise